nicoespeon/gitgraph.js/CONTRIBUTING.md

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
     with a clear title and description.

+8. [Use all-contributors bot command][all-contributors-bot-command] to add yourself to the list of contributors.
+It's very easy to do, you basically need to mention the bot in a comment of your PR.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.